caiomelo22/fifa-players-scrapping/README.md

 # Fifa-Players-Scrapping
-Project developed to scrap the fifa players from a website and save them into json files.
+Project developed to scrap fifa players from a website and save them into json files.

 ## Setup
 ```bash